Dag Wirén: Life

 Wirén studied at the Stockholm conservatory from 1926 to 1931, which gave him much exposure to music from all periods; hearing Arthur Honegger's oratorio King David in 1927 was an important experience.

 In 1932 he won the state stipend and used the award money to continue his studies in Paris, where he lived from 1931 to 1934.
-While there, he studied composition under the Russian composer Leonid Sabaneyev, though he admitted later that his endless attendance of concerts, and not his tutoring with Sabaneyev, had the greater impact on his own work.
+While there, he studied composition under the Russian composer Leonid Sabaneyev, though he said later that his constant attendance of concerts had a greater impact on his work.
 In Paris he met Igor Stravinsky (as well as his compatriot Gösta Nystroem) and was exposed to the music of Stravinsky, Sergei Prokofiev and the French composers of Les Six.